thutuephan/TheCloudResumeChallenge/cloudstepbystep/application-security/CloudFront.md

 -The edge location will cache the response based on the cache settings we've defined and return back to the client.
 - The next time another client makes similar request, the edge location will first look into the cache before forwarding the request to the origin.

+- The idea for the edge location of CloudFront to access the S3 buckets is going to use an OAI (Origin Access Identity) which is an IAM role.